seabeya/tech-stack/go/README.md

 <br>

 > [!NOTE]
 > When you pass a slice to a function, you are passing a reference to the underlying array, not a copy of the array's elements.
-Any modifications to the elements of the slice within the function will affect the original array.
+Any modifications to the elements of the slice within the function will affect the original arrays.
 >
 > ```go
 > func main() {